IntegerOverflow99/capstone/README.md

 # Capstone Media Server Monorepo

 This a monorepo for the Mohawk College Software Development Capstone project.
+The monorepo is managed by [NX](https://nx.dev/), which is a tool that allows for the management of multiple projects in a single repository.
+NX is built on top of [Angular CLI](https://angular.io/cli), and provides a number of useful tools for managing multiple projects, including dependency management, code generation, and testing.
 It contains the following projects:

 ### Capstone Media Server - Frontend